amitmals/Excel/README.md

-# Kickstarter Crowd Sourcing Data Analysis
+# Kickstarter Crowdsourcing Data Analysis

 ## Highlights
 •	59% of campaigns on Kickstarter are successful.